darklordgrep/Mapbits/README.md

 - **Mapbits Drawing Controls** adds point, line, and/or polygon drawing tools to the APEX native map region.
 Drawing geometry is stored in a collection in GeoJSON format.
 A developer can write processes to initialize the drawing geometry from the database, as well as write geometry back to the database.
 - **Mapbits Geocoder** is a dynamic action that calculates a coordinate for an address defined in page items using the [Nominatim](https://nominatim.org/) geocoding service.
-It then sets the point geometry of the associated Mapbits Drawing Controls plugin to this coordinate.
+It then sets the point geometry of the associated Mapbits Drawing Controls plugin. to this coordinate.
 - **Mapbits Layer WMS** adds support for OGC Web Map Service (WMS) layers.
 - **Mapbits Layer ArcGIS REST GeoJSON** adds support for ArcGIS Rest vector data layers.
+- **Mapbits Layer Raster** adds support for image layers with extent coordinates
+- **Mapbits Zoom To** is a dynamic action that pans and zooms the map view to the extent of a feature.

 # Requirements
 Oracle DBMS and Application Express 21.1 or later